Chicken Housing – how to choose your chicken coop

 The Henlays Roost Coops designers have cleverly created chicken housing which incorporates all the best ideas in their coops so that they are perfect for chickens and perfect for you.
 They reuse 70Kg of waste recycled plastic so are good for the green credentials also.

-We are now able to sell these Henlays Chicken Coops in our shop and we think they are pretty darn good.
+We have both Nestera and Henlays in our shop and we think they are pretty darn good.
 They tick every single box on the givens list with honours with the exception of the run element.
 For additional security you will need to place your coop inside a suitable run.
-The Henlays Roost coop will easily fit 6 large chickens in comfort in Summer or Winter.
+More details on each of the coop types are on their own pages.

 You Can Even Paint them to make totally personalised